Frank Layden

-Francis Patrick Layden (January 5, 1932 – July 9, 2025) was an American basketball head coach and executive for the Utah Jazz of the National Basketball Association (NBA).
+Francis Patrick Layden (January 5, 1932 – July 9, 2025) was an American basketball coach and executive for the Utah Jazz of the National Basketball Association (NBA).
 He was named both the NBA Coach of the Year and NBA Executive of the Year in 1984.
 Layden was also head coach of the Utah Starzz of the Women's National Basketball Association (WNBA).

 Early life

 Layden grew up in Brooklyn and was an All-City basketball and baseball player at Fort Hamilton High School.
 He played three seasons of varsity basketball and baseball at Niagara University.

 Coaching career

 Early career

 Layden was the head baseball coach at his alma mater, Niagara University, from 1953 to 1955, and compiled a record of 15–15–1.
 He also spent one season as freshman basketball coach.
 In 1957, he was hired to teach social studies and coach junior varsity football, baseball, and basketball coach at St. Agnes High School in Rockville Centre, New York.
 In 1960, he became head basketball coach at Seton Hall High School in Patchogue, New York.
 In 1966, he became athletic director at Adelphi Suffolk College.